For the Sake of a Crown – the Marriage of John of Gaunt and Constance of Castile

 Joan, the Fair Maid of Kent

-Joan was the 3rd of 4 children, and was born on 28/9th September 1328 at Woodstock.
-When she was just 18 months old, Joan’s father was beheaded for treason on the orders of the Regent, Roger Mortimer and his lover, Queen Isabella; after becoming convinced that his brother, Edward II, was still alive Edmund had become involved in a plot to free the erstwhile king.
+Joan was the third of four children, and was born on 28/9th September 1328 at Woodstock.
+When she was just 18 months old, Joan’s father was beheaded for treason on the orders of the Regent, Roger Mortimer and his lover, Queen Isabella; after becoming convinced that his brother, Edward II, was still alive, Edmund had become involved in a plot to free the erstwhile king.

-Joan’s mother, Margaret Wake, was held under house arrest at Arundel Castle, along with all 4 of her children; Joan’s baby brother, John, was born a month after their father’s execution.
-Just a few months later, Edward III escaped Mortimer’s control and assumed power; he took over responsibility for the family and Joan, a favourite of Edward’s queen, Philippa of Hainault, was raised at court.
+Joan’s mother, Margaret Wake, was held under house arrest at Arundel Castle, along with all four of her children; Joan’s baby brother, John, was born a month after their father’s execution.
+Just a few months later, Edward III escaped Mortimer’s control and assumed power; he took over responsibility for his uncle’s family and Joan, a favourite of Edward’s queen, Philippa of Hainault, was raised at court.

 The leading beauty of her day, Joan had little to offer a potential suitor, beyond her looks and keen intelligence.
 She had grown up in the same household as Edward III’s oldest children; his son and heir, Edward and his daughters Isabella and Joan.

-Sometime around the age of 11 it seems Joan secretly married, or promised to marry, Thomas Holland.
-However, shortly afterwards Holland left on Crusade to Prussia and during his absence, Joan was married to William Montague, the Earl of Salisbury in 1340/41.
+Sometime around the age of 11 or 12, it seems that Joan secretly married, or promised to marry, Thomas Holland.
+However, shortly afterwards Holland left on Crusade to Prussia and during his absence, Joan was married to William Montague, the future Earl of Salisbury in 1340/41.

 Salisbury_1430